-A licensed psychiatrist (a physician licensed under chapter 458 or 459, Florida Statutes, who is board certified in Child and Adolescent Psychiatry or Psychiatry by the American Board of Psychiatry and Neurology or has completed a training program in Psychiatry approved by the American Board of Psychiatry and Neurology for entrance into its certifying examination) must be on-site bi-weekly at a minimum for consultation, medication management, and to participate in treatment planning for youths receiving psychotropic medication, and must be available twentyfour (24) hours per day/seven (7) days a week for emergency consultation.
+A licensed psychiatrist (a Physician licensed under chapter 458 or 459, F. S., who is board certified in Child and Adolescent Psychiatry or Psychiatry by the American Board of Psychiatry and Neurology or has completed a training program in Psychiatry approved by the American Board of Psychiatry and Neurology for entrance into its certifying examination), shall be available for consultation and psychiatric services, as needed.
+A psychiatrist shall be on-site at least bi-weekly, at a minimum, to provide psychiatric services which include psychiatric evaluation, medication management and involvement in treatment planning.